 Providing this kind of real scenario phishing attacks helps employees understand what the falsified email might look like.
 And how it can trick them into falling for the scam by offering some incentive or creating a sense of urgency.
 The test helps the employees in recognizing phishing emails as well as to avoid and report it.

-According to phishing statistics 2020, 97% of the users are unable to recognize a sophisticated phishing email.
+According to 2020 Phishing Statistics, 97% of the users are unable to recognize a sophisticated phishing email.
 This is probably why phishing attacks, Business Email Compromise (BEC) attacks and other email-based attacks are rapidly increasing every passing year.
 In fact, BEC attacks yielded the most profit for cybercriminals in 2020!

 How to Detect Phishing Attacks?